-Philosophical basis of Empowering Patient Education, EPE, emphasises the patients’ rights to know about their health, health-related problems, treatment and care.
+The philosophical basis of Empowering Patient Education, EPE, emphasizes the patients’ right to know about their health, health-related problems, treatment, and care.
 The essential basis for patient education is knowledge of patients’ health: without knowledge patients’ action is difficult.
 Patients’ right to get information is prescribed by Finnish law (785/92).
-This means a special importance of ethics in PE.
+This means the special importance of ethics in EPE.

 EPE has its roots in the concept of empowerment and in social-psychological theories and constructive learning theory, but it has been developed for nursing and health care purposes.
-Empowerment is a level of of experiencing power in one’s own life and it is basis for health.
+Empowerment is a level of experiencing power and strength in one’s own life and it is the basis for health.

-In future there is an increased need for patient education for several reasons.
+In the future, there is an increased need for empowering patient education for several reasons.

 Firstly, there is emphasis on the citizens’ and particularly the health care clients’ self-management, their empowerment and healthpromotion.
 This is due to shortening of the hospital stays, increasing ambulatory services, increase in long-term diseases and multidimensional health problems of the patients.
 This all gives emphasis on effective, individually tailored educational activities in health care organizations and in the society as a whole.
 It is also important in the collaboration between health care and social sector.

 Secondly, there are more educational alternatives than before.
 These alternatives include the traditional face-to-face activities, as well as the use of different technological solutions.
 During last years, special emphasis has been given to the internet-based education, as well as the use of mobile technology for the patients.
 It is important to test different methods in different clinical fields for improving efficiency.